fortrabbit/help/docs/website-down.md

 naviTitle:     Website down
 title:         How to report downtime
 excerpt:       What to do when your website hosted on fortrabbit is down.
-lead:          'This article helps finding common issues when your website is down and also how to communicate with us in the most professional manner.'
+lead:          "Your website hosted here is offline now?
+This is an urgent situation.
+Let's waste no time and get it solved together in a professional manner.
+This article helps finding common issues when your website is down and also how to communicate professionally."
 group:         troubleshooting
 stack:         all

 ---

-Your website hosted on fortrabbit is not online any more?
-This is an urgent situation.
-Let's waste no time and get it solved together in a professional manner.

-## Please keep a cool head
+## Keep a cool head

-Even in urgent emergency situations, please try to stay calm.
+Please try to stay calm and focus on the facts.
+Emotions and allegations won't help fixing the issue.

-## In most cases it's something on your side
+## It's likely something on your side

-Please understand that our experience shows us that most website downtime is individual and caused by code and configuration issues.
-Every day clients are contacting us because of some server is down.
-In the great majority of cases we don't find services issues.
-In many cases we can help the client solving the issue.
+Most website downtime is individual and caused by code and configuration issues from the responsible developer (you).
+In many  cases we can help you to solve the issue.

-## Maybe it's something on our side
+## It's maybe something on our side

 By providing enough details you may can help us spot a service issue faster.